-Watch this video to learn more about Youth Mental Health First Aid and how it can help your school, police department, family or youth center .
+Watch this video to learn more about Youth Mental Health First Aid and how it can help your school, police department, municipality, family or youth center .

 Or listen to this NPR interview and profile on how all police departments in Rhode Island are using this tool to help them work more effectively with those who have mental health issues.

-The National Council for Behavioral Health—a national trade group with more than 2,500 member organizations—helped bring Mental Health First Aid to the U.S. in 2008, with the goal of making it as common as traditional First Aid and CPR are today.
+The National Council for Behavioral Health helped to bring Mental Health First Aid to the U.S. in 2008, with the goal of making it as common as traditional First Aid and CPR are today.

 Watch this video for a pre-taste of what this training is like.

 Mental Health First Aid and Lahey Health Behavioral Services

-As the largest provider of outpatient and inpatient mental health and substance use services north of Boston, we are proud to partner with this national program and, through our certified trainers, to be able to offer this eight-hour training and certification program to our community organizations in greater Boston, on the North Shore and in the Merrimack Valley.
+As the largest provider of mental health and substance use services north of Boston, we are proud to partner with this national program and, through our certified trainers, to be able to offer this eight-hour training and certification program to our community organizations in greater Boston, on the North Shore and in the Merrimack Valley.

 Who Takes This Training?

-Teachers, guidance counselors, police departments, EMTs, youth workers, families, corrections officers, healthcare workers and anybody who interacts with the public can take this interactive, movement-centric training.
+Teachers, guidance counselors, police departments, EMTs, librarians, youth workers, families, corrections officers, healthcare workers and anybody who interacts with the public can take this interactive, movement-centric training.